-The Department of Environmental Health (DEH) has three programs available to provide regulatory oversight of the investigation and cleanup of chemically contaminated soil and groundwater at Brownfields sites in the County of San Diego.
+The DEHQ has three programs available to provide regulatory oversight of the investigation and cleanup of chemically contaminated soil and groundwater at Brownfields sites in the County of San Diego.
 These programs are the Local Oversight Program, Voluntary Assistance Program and Site Designation Program.
-The Site Designation Program is available through the CAL-EPA Site Designation Committee appointing the DEH as the administering agency to oversee the site investigation.
+The Site Designation Program is available through the CAL-EPA Site Designation Committee appointing the DEHQ as the administering agency to oversee the site investigation.
 The Implementation Guidelines are available from CAL-EPA.

 The Site Designation Process under the Unified Agency Review of Hazardous Material Release Sites can be obtained from the Health and Safety Code, Division 20, Chapter 6.65.